Tripura – Culture and Tradition

 After independence, special attention was paid to the development of this state.
 Special attention was paid to traffic connecting this state to other states of the country.
-This state was only 350 km (220 mi) between Kolkata and Agartala before dividing the state into two hosos, but later these two cities became 1700 km (1100 mills) after the formation of East Pakistan.
+This state was only 350 km (220 mi) between Kolkata and Agartala before dividing state into two halves, but later these two cities became 1700 km (1100 mills) after the formation of East Pakistan.

 When there was a fight between India and Pakistan in 1971, a large part of this state was captured by the Pakistan Army.
 But after the fighting was over, all the northern border states were re-created once, on 21 January 1972, three new states were created.